loafyloaf/Restful-APIs-using-zOS-Connect/README.md

 # zOS-Connect
-This Journey dscribes the steps to try out the z/OS Connect Enterprise Edition trials.
+This Journey describes the steps to try out the z/OS Connect Enterprise Edition trials.

 ## Overview
 IBM® z/OS® Connect Enterprise Edition is a framework that enables z/OS based programs and data to participate fully in the new API economy for mobile and cloud applications.